Spey casting: History

+Overview of Spey casts

-There are two groups of Spey casts, the "splash and go" and the "waterborne anchor".
+There are two groups of spey casts: the "splash and go" and the "waterborne anchor".
 Splash and go casts contain a backstroke that is in the air.
 The line then falls to the water, and the forward cast starts as soon as the tip of the line touches the water.
-The waterborne anchor casts are different, as they contain a backcast that stays on the water.
+The waterborne anchor casts are different, as they contain a back-cast that stays on the water.
 In these types of casts, there is no requirement to achieve perfect timing in order to forward cast after.

-While there are many variations of the Spey cast, the basic technique is broken down into a few simple actions.
+While there are many variations of the spey cast, the basic technique is broken down into a few simple actions.
 With the fly line floating directly downstream, the angler first lifts the line off the water with the tip of the rod.
 The angler then sweeps the line backwards just above the water, and allows just the fly and leader to "anchor" the cast by touching the water one to two rod lengths away.
 This back-cast is often referred to as the "D-loop", from the curving shape of the line between the anchor and the tip of the rod.
 While swinging the "D-loop", it is important to make one continuous, deliberate motion with the rod tip climbing at a 45-degree angle off the water.
 As the D-loop comes around, the cast is completed by firing the line forward with a sharp two-handed "push-pull" motion on the handle of the rod while making an abrupt stop with the rod tip at the end of the cast.
-The cast is most easily compared to a roll cast in one-handed fly fishing, although by using the fly as an anchor, a Spey cast allows a greater loading of the rod and thus achieves greater distance than a one-handed cast.
+The cast is most easily compared to a roll cast in one-handed fly fishing, although by using the fly as an anchor, a spey cast allows a greater loading of the rod and thus achieves greater distance than a one-handed cast.

+Some casters prefer to use a two-handed rod when spey casting because the longer rods can cast farther and offer greater control of the fly.
+Two-handed rods tend to be about 10'6" (3.2 m) to 16' (4.9 m) in length and weigh more than one-handed rods.
+The added length makes mending casts and controlling the line much easier.
+Using a two-handed rod can also benefit fishers who suffer from tennis elbow or other joint problems, as fishers can cast far without as much effort as a one-handed rod.

 Styles of Spey casting

-The two most commonly used styles of Spey casting are the "Single Spey" and the "Double Spey".
-Mastering both the Single Spey cast and the Double Spey cast will be essential if the fly caster is to be able to cast from either bank of the river in whatever type of wind that may be present.
+The two most commonly used styles of spey casting are the "Single Spey" and the "Double Spey".
+Mastering both the Single Spey cast and the Double Spey cast will be essential if the fly caster is to be able to cast from either bank of the river in any amount of wind.